|

 International heritage cooperation

-In the field of international heritage cooperation, the main focus will be on New York City and New York State and the State of Michigan.
+In the field of international heritage cooperation, the main focus is on New York City and New York State and the State of Michigan.
 The consulate general in New York works closely with the Cultural Heritage Agency of the Netherlands, the National Archives of the Netherlands, and DutchCulture for knowledge exchange, capacity development and the digitization of the archives.
 In addition, the new connections with the Midwest provide opportunities for collaboration in the field of intangible heritage.

 Information & advice